LayerXcom/ccm-contracts/README.md

 ## deployer

-A command-line utilities for deploying anonify contracts in solidity.
+A command-line utilities for deploying ccm contracts in solidity.

 ### Usage